maakhone/Stock_Prediction-using-ML/README.md

 -RNN have proven to be one of the most powerful models for processcing sequential data

--We are using LSTM cuz it can not only process single data points, but also entire sequences of data
+-We are using LSTM, it can not only process single data points, but also entire sequences of data